kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/caver-js-1.4.1.md

 ## Error Code Improvement <a id="error-code-improvement"></a>

-The error messages from Ethereum via web3.js are hardly figuring out where the error occurs. `caver-js` improves the interface to catch error messages from Klaytn.
+The error messages from Ethereum via web3.js are hardly figuring out where the error occurs. `caver-js` improves the interface to catch error messages from Kaia.

 More details can be found in the value of `txError` of the transaction receipt like the below: